henhouseai/henhouse/deployment/workflows.md

 **Using Stage Branches for Recovery**:

-Stage branches provide a mechanism for recovering and referencing previous working states:
+Stage branches provide a mechanism for recovering and referencing previous working states.
+The `stage` script (available as `stage.py` or `stage.ps1` on Windows) provides interactive tools for managing stage branches on your laptop.

 1. **Create Stage Branch from Server**:
    ```bash